python/cpython/Doc/library/decimal.rst

 A decimal number is immutable.
 It has a sign, coefficient digits, and an exponent.
-To preserve significance, the coefficient digits do not truncate trailing zeroes.
+To preserve significance, the coefficient digits do not truncate trailing zeros.
 Decimals also include special values such as :const:`Infinity`, :const:`-Infinity`, and :const:`NaN`.
 The standard also differentiates :const:`-0` from :const:`+0`.